-PhD opportunities are available a on a wide-range of projects, all with real-world applications.
+PhD opportunities are available on a wide-range of research projects, all with real-world applications.

 For the latest available courses take a look at the pages of our university partners:

 Applications are invited for a PhD studentship starting in October 2019 to work with Professor Stuart Clarke on a project that is funded by BP plc as part of an EPSRC Prosperity Partnership programme.

 The project involves the development of novel experimental methods to determine the structure and composition of organic monolayers adsorbed on solid surfaces from liquids under a number of external fields such as shear, pressure and temperature.
 This will involve state-of-the-art laboratory-based methods as well as the development of facilities for the UK's premier neutron scattering facility (ISIS).
 The studentship would suit a physical chemist, materials scientist or chemical engineer who is interested in understanding surface processes at a molecular level.